Raw Footage

 File Size

-Players should not worry about file size – the most important guideline to follow is that the uploaded video is the original file from the recording software.
-A raw footage of 5 to 15 minutes at moderately high quality is usually recommended; however, there is no maximum or minimum file size or video length necessary for raw footage to be considered.
+Raw footage of 5 to 15 minutes at moderately high quality is recommended; however, there is no maximum or minimum file size or video length for raw footage to be considered.
+Recording your entire game session is not required!

 Live Streams